nus-cs2030s/2324-s2/docs/02-type.md

 This example shows how subtyping applies to type checking.  _Java allows a variable of type $T$ to hold a value from a variable of type $S$ only if $S <: T$_.
 This step is called _widening type conversion_.
 Such conversion can happen during assignment or parameter passing.

 !!! info "Why is it Called Widening?"
     The term widening is easy to see for primitive types with the exception of `long` to `float`.
 You can immediately see that the subtype has fewer number of bits than the supertype.
 Therefore, the supertype can have more possible values.
-Hence, the size (_i.e., the number of possible values_) is wider.
+Hence, the size (_i.e._, the number of possible values) is wider.

     The opposite conversion is called _narrowing_ because the size is narrower.